needle-mirror/com.unity.xr.arfoundation/Documentation~/index.md

 If you enable the **Attempt Update** option, the device tries to install AR software if possible.
 Support for this feature is platform-dependent.

+> [!NOTE]
-**Note:** An AR session is a global construct.
+> An AR session is a global construct.
 An `ARSession` component manages this global session, so multiple `ARSession` components will all try to manage the same global session.

 #### Checking for device support